 Sometimes There Are No Symptoms

 Some people who contract herpes can go for years before having their first outbreak.
 It’s even possible to have no symptoms at all but still pass on the virus.
-For some reason, that seems to happen more often in male carriers of herpes.
+For some reason, male carriers of herpes seem to have no symptoms but still be infectious more often than females.

 Interestingly, the CDC doesn’t recommend herpes testing without the presence of symptoms.
 One reason is that a potential false positive result would have undue psychological costs for the patient.
 They also don’t believe routine tests would have a large enough impact to curb the spread of the infection.